Peer Response: Paper 1

 How it works: You read your peer's draft critically, then respond with advice on how the paper might be improved.
-When you're finished, return the paper and your response to it to your classmate; if you do the response outside of class, email your response to your classmate and "cc" it to email@example.com.
+When you're finished, email your response to your classmate and "cc" it to email@example.com.
 Later, read your classmate's comments on your paper, and if you agree with the suggestions, revise your paper accordingly, addressing the problems and weaknesses noted by your peer.

 Get mean: While you might comment on the paper's strengths, your primary concern is to focus on its weaknesses, particularly in the areas of structure, format, logic, and overall development of content.
 Be tactful and considerate in your comments, but critical all the samedo it nicely, but "let 'em have it."
 Praise and back-patting will not help your peer improve his or her paper.

 Important: Indicate your name as the "Peer" and your peer's name as "Author."
 Your response should be approximately 1½-2 pages, at least.

 Instructions: Read the entire paper and then answer the following questions in order—number your answers according to the question numbers: 1, 2, 3, etc. Your comments are not restricted to these questions alone, though: any and all advice you can offer that might help your classmate improve the paper is appropriate.